 Penalties for White Collar Crime in Pennsylvania

-In Pennsylvania, the penalty for white collar crimes are determined by the fraudulent profit stemming from the offense.
+In Pennsylvania, the penalty for white collar crimes is determined by the fraudulent profit stemming from the offense.
 White collar crimes can range from third degree misdemeanor charges to felonies of the first degree.
 As with most criminal charges, penalties increase for multiple offenses.

 If you are charged with a misdemeanor of the third degree for a white collar crime, you could receive 12 months of imprisonment and $2,000 in fines.
 Fines increase to $5,000 and jail time doubles for misdemeanors of the second degree.
 First degree misdemeanor charges stemming from a white collar crime can result in five years imprisonment and double the fines of a second degree misdemeanor.
 Felony charges carry significantly higher fines and larger jail sentences, with the most severe penalties carrying a potential 20 years in prison.